yuvalsol/POCOGenerator/README.md

 # POCO Generator

-POCO Generator traverses databases and generates POCOs from various data objects.
+POCO Generator traverses databases and generates POCOs from data objects, such as tables and views.
 POCO Generator supports SQL Server and MySQL.

 There are five types of database objects that POCOs are generated from: